FlatbreadLabs/flatbread/README.md

 ## **build for production** 📦

-This will use `tsup` to build each package linked in the monorepo unless opted out per-package.
+This will use `tsup` to build each package linked in the monorepo except the integration examples.

 ```bash
 pnpm build
 ```

 # 📓 Sidenotes

-The transpiled TS files in the [`playground`](https://github.com/tonyketcham/flatbread/tree/main/playground) are being tracked in the repo to appease the Vite gods so I can develop quicker.
-As the project progresses, I'll likely yeet those outta here.

 Huge shoutouts to [@antfu](https://github.com/antfu/) and [@sveltejs/kit](https://github.com/sveltejs/kit) for both having invaluable reference points to guide me through learning more advanced Node, Typescript, and monorepo design all in parallel during this project.